ibm-cloud-docs/cephaas/sds_getting_help_and_support.md

-# Getting help and support for SDSaaS
+# Getting help and support for {{site.data.keyword.cephaas_short}}
 {: #sds-help-and-support}

-If you experience an issue or have questions when using the IBM Storage Ceph as a Service, you can use the following resources before you open a support case.
+If you experience an issue or have questions when using the {{site.data.keyword.cephaas_full}}, you can use the following resources before you open a support case.
 {: shortdesc}

 * Review the [FAQs](/docs/linktoyourfaqtopic) in the product documentation.